Table of Contents[Hide][Show]

 Amazon Games is still trying to break out into the mainline video game industry outside of mobile titles.
-The Grand Tour Game from 2019 received mixed reviews, Crucible came out in 2020 which was a third-person shooter and it was later that year the game was canceled.
-Now their next big release is a game called New World which is an MMORPG sandbox game.
-This title will have players jumping back to the 1600s where you shipwreck into a mystical island that is full of supernatural powers.
-From there you can create your destiny as you venture through the island to see what secrets it may hold.
+The Grand Tour Game from 2019 received mixed reviews, Crucible came out in 2020, a third-person shooter, and later that year, the game was canceled.
+Now their latest big release is a game called New World, which is an MMORPG sandbox game.
+This title will have players jumping back to the 1600s, where you shipwreck into a mystical island full of supernatural powers.
+From there, you can create your destiny as you venture through the island to see what secrets it may hold.
 You’ll arm yourself with precious gear and set out for an adventure with choices to be made PvE along with PvP battles.

 There’s a pretty common theme with this list and it’s most games are under early access.
 Another game we can add to that group is Going Medieval.
 This title takes place during the end of the 14th century where most of the world was killed off by the plague.
 In this game, we’re taking the role of a leader as they build up their kingdom from the ground up.
 You’ll have to deal with wildlife and hostile bandits as well so having sturdy walls and a defensive measures in placed will be crucial.